Escobita/selenium/selenium-core/selenium-website/src/main/rst/08_user_extensions.rst

 Actions
 -------

-All methods on the Selenium prototype beginning with “do” are added as actions.
+All methods on the Selenium prototype beginning with "do" are added as actions.
 For each action foo there is also an action fooAndWait registered.
 An action method can take up to two parameters, which will be passed the second and third column values in the test.
 Example: Add a "typeRepeated" action to Selenium, which types the text twice into a text box.
         Selenium.prototype.doTypeRepeated = function(locator, text) {
             // All locator-strategies are automatically handled by "findElement"